-When deciding how to cite your source, start by consulting the list of core elements.
-These are the general pieces of information that MLA suggests including in each Works Cited entry.
-In your citation, the elements should be listed in the following order:
+MLA 8's list of core elements are the general pieces of information that MLA suggests including in each Works Cited entry.

 Copyright © Manchester Community College | 1066 Front Street, Manchester, NH